marshareb/ramsey/readme.md

 ## Acknowledgements

-Thanks to William Marrujo for his help and guidance, to Dr. Mark Ward for his inspiration and support, and to Dr. David McReynolds for his guidance.
+Thanks to William Marrujo for his help and guidance, to Dr. Mark Ward for his inspiration and support, Miranda Champion for her support, and to Dr. David
+McReynolds for his guidance.
 This work is supported by NSF grant DSM #1246818.